 There is a presumption and expectation that all work submitted is above board and honest.
-This includes Peer Discussion posts that are not in your own words without citations.
 If cheating or plagiarism is discovered on any assignment in this course, a student will receive a "zero" at minimum when grades are released or retroactively if discovered after grades are released.
 The college will also be notified for further action.
 For more information on academic dishonesty, please see the college catalog.